EReeves/RE-UI-a-Monogame-GUI/README.md

 //Give it a layout.
 var verticalLayout = new VerticalLayout(window);

 //Add controls to our layout.
+Constructors define the parent control.
+TODO: Replace with a parent method.
+Why did I do this?

 var blank = new Image(verticalLayout)
 {